Scharf, Inon Dr.

 Subach A, Scharf I, Ovadia O (2009) Foraging behavior and predation success of the sand viper (Cerastes vipera).
 Canadian Journal of Zoology 87:520-528.

-Scharf I, Filin I, Subach A, Ovadia O (2009) A morphological and life history comprison between desert populations of a sit-and-pusue antlion, in refernece to a co-occurring pit-building antlion.
+Scharf I, Filin I, Subach A, Ovadia O (2009) A comparison between two desert populations of a sit-and-pursue antlion: differences in morphology and life-history.
 Naturwissenschaften 96:1147-1156.

 Scharf I, Barkae ED, Ovadia O (2010) Response of pit-building antlions to repeated unsuccessful encounters with prey.
 Animal Behaviour 79:153-158.